ajbanjara/Wireshark/Thrift.md

 * Remove initialization of proto variables following commit 2a9bc63325c99653c5da873c273430add3b5e9dd (not specific to Thrift).
   * Remove init of proto, header field, expert info and subtree variables.
   * Conversion can be done using the `tools/convert-proto-init.py` script.

+The following elements depend of the merge of !14460:

 * Add `, NULL` at the end of every `thrift_member_t` definition (already included in `TMFILL`, update `TMRAW` and/or `TMUTF8` if defined).
 * The additional parameter is a `dissector_t` function pointer that can be used to write a custom dissector for a particular field as described in several places.
   * [Basic types](#basic-types) for the `init_vector` binary parameter of the `initialize` function in TCustom protocol.